Vital-Volkov/Stereoscopic-3D-system-for-Unity-2019-/README.md

    `Mouse` Look around
    `Esc` exit

-When launch, Monitor's Pixels Per Inch(PPI) will be autodetected and precision screen width will be calculated, as result - settings will be in real millimeters so you don't need to set `PPI` or `Pixel Pitch` manually, set it only if `PPI` incorrect.
+When launch, Monitor's Pixels Per Inch(PPI) should be autodetected and precision screen width will be calculated internally and settings should be in real millimeters, so you don't need to set `PPI` or `Pixel Pitch` manually if the `PPI` of your screen autodetected correctly.
+Sure, also Save/Load user settings should be implemented with a Unity project.
 Set `User IPD` to your own interpupillary distance(IPD) for a realistic view with infinity S3D depth.
 Or set `User IPD` lower than your own IPD for close distance max depth(aquarium back wall effect).
 Uncheck `Match user IPD` and set `Virtual IPD`(Cameras IPD in the virtual world) larger than your own IPD for toy world effect and vise versa.
-With realistic IPD's `Screen Distance` will show how far from the screen your eyes should be(camera's point) where Real and Virtual FOV will match and you get a 100% realistic view.
+`Screen Distance` will show how far from the screen your eyes should be(camera's point) where Real and Virtual FOV will match and you get a 100% realistic view.
 (Very important for Vehicle Simulators).